Slow relaxation and aging phenomena at nano-scale in granular materials

+the abrupt breaking of the nanoscale contacts, their slow post-shock restoration and the peculiar aging of the system, and the damage accumulation produced by repeated weak perturbations.

-{\textit{Methods --}} Feasibility of this idea was demonstrated in \cite{Zaitsev2005} by using the so-called nonlinear cross-modulation technique to monitor structural perturbations in granular material bulk induced by weak mechanical shocks.
-Another, practically simpler, nonlinear-demodulation technique was successfully applied for studying fine structural changes -- avalanche precursors -- in slowly tilted granular packings \cite{Zaitsev2008, JSTAT2010}.
-Here, the sounding technique \cite{Zaitsev2008, JSTAT2010} combined with pulse-type perturbations like in \cite{Zaitsev2005} is used to study slow relaxation of the weak-bond network in granular material with particular attention to revealed in \cite{JSTAT2010} aging of material undergoing repeated perturbations.
-The experimental system is a 1 mm or 2 mm glass bead packing in a container to which a small electromagnetic shaker is attached.
-It produces rather weak (comparing to typical conditions of tap-induced compaction \cite{Knight1995,Richard2003,Richard2005,Ribiere2005b}) perturbing pulses.
-The strain amplitude of the perturbing pulses is varied in different measurements from about $10^{-7}$ to $10^{-6}$ and their duration is of 20 ms. The primary AM-modulated wave is at strain amplitude $\tilde{\varepsilon}_A\sim 10^{-8}-10^{-7}$.
-Unlike observations of the primary-wave (used in \cite{Tencate2000,averb-leb2009}) dominated by the medium skeleton, we use the demodulated component that is strongly dominated by the weakest contacts in the material, because nonlinearity of the weakest, least-loaded Hertzian contacts strongly exceeds nonlinearity of stronger contacts forming the stable skeleton of the material \cite{Zaitsev1995,Tournat2004}.
+\textit{Methods.--} Experimentally, we use an acoustic (usually $P$-wave) component produced by the own material nonlinearity, which is strongly dominated by the contributions of the weakest-contact fraction \cite{Zaitsev1995, Tournat2004}.
+Thus, amplitude variations of the nonlinear component, characterize temporal variations in the amount of contributing weak contacts.
+Compared with intact homogeneous solids, nonlinearity of granular packings is giant and can be observed much easier.
+Feasibility of such {nonlinear-acoustic sounding} was demonstrated in Ref.~\cite{Zaitsev2005} using the nonlinear cross-modulation technique to monitor structural perturbations in granular material bulk induced by weak mechanical shocks.
+Another, practically simpler, nonlinear-demodulation technique was successfully applied for studying fine structural changes --avalanche precursors-- in slowly tilted granular packings \cite{Zaitsev2008, JSTAT2010}.

+Here, the sounding technique \cite{Zaitsev2008, JSTAT2010}, combined with pulse-type perturbations \cite{Zaitsev2005}, is used to study slow relaxation of the weak-bond network in granular material with particular attention to aging of material undergoing repeated perturbations \cite{JSTAT2010}.
+We use random packings of glass beads 1 and 2 mm in diameter placed in a container $5-10$~l in volume, to which a small electromagnetic shaker is attached.
+It produces perturbing pulses that are much weaker compared to typical conditions of tap-induced compaction \cite{Knight1995,Richard2003,Richard2005,Ribiere2005b} and surely do not cause macroscopic grain rearrangements.
+The strain amplitude of the pulses varied in different measurements from about $10^{-7}$ to $10^{-6}$ and their duration is 20 ms. The primary amplitude modulated wave is at strain amplitude $\tilde{\varepsilon}_A\sim 10^{-8}-10^{-7}$ (see also Ref.~\cite{Suppl-1}).
+Unlike observations of the primary wave \cite{Tencate2000,averb-leb2009} dominated by the medium skeleton, we use the demodulated component that is strongly dominated by the weakest contacts in the material.
+This is confirmed by the fact that such moderate shocks with nanometer and even subnanometer displacements, which are able to break only the weakest contacts, can cause several-times drops in the demodulated-component amplitude.
+Thus, such drops are proportional to the number of shock-ruptured weak contacts (see also Ref.~\cite{Zaitsev2008}), and the slow relaxation of the nonlinear-component amplitude reflects how those contacts are restored.